hypered/slab/README.md

-A programmable markup language to generate HTML.
+# Slab

-This is initially inspired by [Pug.js](https://pugjs.org) but deviates from it.
+Slab is a programmable markup language to generate HTML.

 ```
 frag page